justsml/guides/javascript/avoiding-null-errors/README.md

 // Bazinga!!!!!

 // The neat thing about writing little utility functions like `getCorrect` is you can
 // use it in many cool ways:
 const firstCorrectAnswer = getAnswers(submission).find(getCorrect) // See MDN [].find docs
-const isPerfect = getAnswers(submission).every(getCorrect) // ALWAYS will be true or false const hasCorrectAnswer = getAnswers(submission).some(getCorrect) // " Short-circuits like find
+const isPerfect = getAnswers(submission).every(getCorrect) // ALWAYS will be true or false const hasCorrectAnswer = getAnswers(submission).some(getCorrect) // Short-circuits like Array.find()

 /*
 Now lets say you get an array of submissions, how can we build on our existing code?
 */
 const correctAnswers = submissions.map(submission => getAnswers(submission).filter(getCorrect))